schaubia/php_page/README.md

 # php_page
-a repo for the conferences php page for exorestart
+A repo containing the php codw for the Dynamic solar systems conference, part of the Exo-restart project.